Cynthia Chew

 Dr. Chew maintains clinical practice as a primary care pediatric nurse practitioner and lactation consultant at Pediatric Associates of Westmoreland.
 She frequently precepts nurse practitioner and midwifery students in the Newborn and Lactation Suite at this clinical site.

 Dr. Chew is passionate about advancing the role of nurse practitioners and actively participates in several professional organizations.
-She is a member of the National Association or Pediatric Nurse Practitioners (NAPNAP) and serves on its National Nominations Committee.
-She is treasurer for the local NAPNAP Chapter and has previously served as the chapter president.
-Dr. Chew member of the Pennsylvania Coalition of Nurse Practitioners and National Organization of Nurse Practitioner Faculties (NONPF).
-She sits on the Telehealth Committee for NONPF.
+She is a member of the National Association or Pediatric Nurse Practitioners (NAPNAP) and was re-elected for a second term on the National Nominations Committee in 2024.
+She has served as treasurer, president, legislative committee co-chair, and student liaison for the Pennsylvania Three Rivers Chapter of NAPNAP.
+Dr. Chew is a member of the Pennsylvania Coalition of Nurse Practitioners (PCNP) and previously served as a Board Representative for her region.
+Her work with PCNP includes lobbying legislators to expand scope of practice for nurse practitioners in Pennsylvania.
+She is also a member of the National Organization of Nurse Practitioner Faculties (NONPF) and is currently serving on the NONPF Telehealth Committee.